 Call PETtrac on 01273 408721 for more information

 The microchip is only activated when a scanner is passed over it, otherwise the chip is completely inert.
 When a scanner passes, the chip emits electromagnetic waves, causing it to transmit a unique radio signal back to the scanner.
 It’s very quick, and completely harmless to your pet.
-If your pet is lost, the person scanning the chip can read your pet’s unique identity code and use this to trace its owner (you) – by referring to the database.
+If your pet is lost, the person scanning the chip can read your pet’s unique identity code and use this to trace their owner (you) – by referring to the database.

 It’s very unusual to have a chip removed, and hardly ever necessary – but it can be done with the appropriate anaesthetic and surgery.